The School Routine: 7 Painless Ways To Start Easing Back In

 Now’s the time to start engaging with the process and answering those questions for yourself so you know what the expectations are going into the new year.

-This is especially true during a transition year, either to middle school or high school when they’re going to be encountering what seems like a whole new world of people, teachers, and routines.
+This is especially true during a transition year, either to middle school or high school, when students will encounter what seems like a whole new world of people, teachers, and routines.

 Thankfully, the open house will help with all of these things.
 As parents, we can get a sense of the requirements being put on our kids, and our kids can start the process of getting comfortable in their new environment by: